UPDATE: THE PANDEMIC IS CAUSING HUGE CHANGES IN TRAVEL, SO CLICK TO ASK WENDY BEFORE PLANNING ANYTHING.

 For: October and November

 Rich in colorful minority culture, China’s southwest province of Guizhou sparkles with the traditions of ethnic groups such as the Buyei Miao and Yi Miao.
-During October and November they will be preparing for their new year celebrations (Miao New Year falls on November 5th in 2017).
+During October and November they will be preparing for their new year celebrations (Miao New Year starts on November 2 in 2019).
 Join the Miao people, adorned in their signature silver headdresses, as they gather provisions, arrange ancestor worship, visit neighboring villages, and play the Lusheng—a traditional musical instrument made from bamboo.
 You’ll be kindly welcomed into the community with rice wine and exotic feasts of local fare.

 Why book in May?
 Still off the beaten path, Guizhou has only a few high-quality hotels and English-speaking guides; book now to ensure you get the best of the best.